nunorvoliveira/snapmaker-2.0/README.md

 # Snapmaker 2.0

-On this repository I'm adding some libraries and post-processor for using the Snapmaker 2.0 A350T CNC module with Fusion 360.
+On this repository I'm adding some libraries and *post-processor* for using the Snapmaker 2.0 A350T CNC module with Fusion 360.

 Inside the directory [Fusion 360](/Fusion%20360) you have all the needed files.

 I'll try to keep all my improvements and additions here to be used by anyone who wants them.

-All of this is based on my Snapmaker 2.0 A350T, but many things should be compatibles with other models such as tool libraries, post-processor, etc.
+All of this is based on my Snapmaker 2.0 A350T, but many things should be compatibles with other models such as tool libraries, *post-processor*, etc.

 ## Background